OneOverCosine/hangman-project/README.md

 ### User Stories
 - [x] As a player, so that I can interact with the game, I'd like to use the keyboard to make inputs
-- [x] As a player, so that I can know the state of the game, I'd to have access info like to remaining guesses, guessed letters, etc
+- [x] As a player, so that I can know the state of the game, I'd like to have access info like to remaining guesses, guessed letters, etc
     - [x] As a player, so that I can play the game, I would like a word to guess
     - [x] As a player, so that I can play the game, I'd like to know how many letters I need to guess
     - [x] As a player, so that I can play the game, I'd like to know when I've guessed correctly